Central Asian art: Pazyrik culture (6th–3rd century BC)

 Horse reins either had animal designs cut out on them or were studded with wooden ones covered in gold foil.
-Their tail sheaths were ornamented, as were their headpieces and breastpieces.
+Their tail sheaths were ornamented, as were their headpieces and breast pieces.
 Some horses were provided with leather or felt masks made to resemble animals, with stag antlers or rams' horns often incorporated in them.
 Many of the trappings took the form of iron, bronze, and gilt wood animal motifs either applied or suspended from them; and bits had animal-shaped terminal ornaments.
 Altai-Sayan animals frequently display muscles delineated with dot and comma markings, a formal convention that may have derived from appliqué needlework.
 Such markings are sometimes included in Assyrian, Achaemenian, and even Urartian animal representations of the ancient Middle East.
 Roundels containing a dot serve the same purpose on the stag and other animal renderings executed by contemporary Śaka metalworkers.
 Animal processions of the Assyro-Achaemenian type also appealed to many Central Asian tribesmen and are featured in their arts.

 Certain geometric designs and sun symbols, such as the circle and rosette, recur at Pazyryk but are completely outnumbered by animal motifs.
 The stag and its relatives figure as prominently as in Altai-Sayan.
 Combat scenes between carnivores and herbivores are exceedingly numerous in Pazyryk work; the Pazyryk beasts are locked in such bitter fights that the victim's hindquarters become inverted.